Who We Are

 Cancer treatment can be intense and span many years requiring regular physician visits for chemotherapy and checkups.
 Keeping patients close to their homes, families, and support networks lessens the burden of this devastating disease.
 With the majority of Americans battling cancer receiving treatment in the community setting, it is imperative that the vitality of the community cancer care delivery system be preserved.

-For nearly 14 years COA has built a national grassroots network of community oncology practices to advocate for public policies that benefit patients.
+For more than 15 years COA has built a national grassroots network of community oncology practices to advocate for public policies that benefit patients.
 Individuals from all levels of the cancer care delivery team – oncologists, hematologists, pharmacists, mid-level providers, oncology nurses, patients and survivors – volunteer their time on a regular basis to lead COA and serve on its committees.

 By offering innovative solutions to Congress and policymakers, empowering patients, and working closely with other healthcare stakeholders, COA is helping to shape a future where all Americans have access to quality, affordable cancer care.